kshootmania/ksm-chart-format/kson_format.md

            }
        }
        ```
-- Audio effects in the "Audio effects & parameter list" are predefined with its default parameter values.
+- Audio effects in the "Audio effects & parameter list" are predefined with default parameter values.
+These predefined effects can be overridden by redefining them with the same name.
+- An audio effect with a name of an empty string ("") is predefined as no effect.
+This is used to set a single long FX note to no audio effect from the middle of the note.
+Note that long FX notes with no effects assigned do not necessarily need to explicitly set `long_event` for this audio effect.
+The behavior of overriding an audio effect definition with an empty string ("") name is undefined.

 ### Audio effect parameter types